 When planning a trip to Madagascar, the first thing to consider is the annual cyclone or hurricane season.
 Cyclones can occur any time during the rainy summer months but are most common from late December to early March.
 They typically make landfall on the island’s exposed east coast and often cause major landslides and flooding.
 Every year cyclones result in massive damage to the country’s infrastructure and sometimes result in loss of human life.

-In March 2017, Cyclone Enawo killed more than 80 people and left more than 247,000 without homes; while notorious 2004 disaster Cyclone Gafilo caused 172 deaths and approximately $250 million in damages.
+In March 2017, Cyclone Enawo killed more than 80 people and left more than 247,000 without homes; while notorious 2004 disaster Cyclone Gafilo caused at least 250 deaths and approximately $250 million in damages.
 Many lodges close during cyclone season and it’s advisable to avoid traveling during this time, especially if you’re headed to the east coast.

 Weather in Madagascar's East Coast